-These forms of communication informs others of their occupation of a territory and helps to avoid encounters with other cats.
+These forms of communication inform others of the cat’s occupation of a territory and helps to avoid encounters with other cats.
 They can also bring bobcats together.
 Communication through scent and sight is wide ranging.
-Some forms of communication through sound are as follows:
+Some forms of communication through sound are as follows.

 - wah-wah (is this sound a form of wah-wah: Bobcat Sound)

 These are audio files you can play here.
 Just click on the play button to the left of the bar.
 They are both bobcat growls:

 - urine deposits (males and females: sprayed onto vertical objects or onto the ground).
 These are renewed in rainy weather.

 - faeces (sometimes in the same area to form a “toilet”).

 - scent marking increases in the mating season and can advertise sexual receptiveness.